-A list of Trident at AIU faculty available to serve as a chair or committee member is provided in Appendix H. Requests for a doctoral study chair who are not included on the list in Appendix H must be sent to the Doctoral Studies Director.
-Please note that second table indicates faculty who are eligible to serve as a committee member only (not as a chair).
+A list of Trident faculty available to serve as a chair or committee member is provided in the Appendix of this handbook.
+Requests for a doctoral study committee member who is not included on the lists in Appendix must be sent to the Doctoral Studies Director.

 The doctoral study committee is composed of three members - the chair and two committee members.
-The chair should be a full-time or part-time faculty member affiliated with Trident at AIU.
-The second and third committee members should be a full-time or part-time faculty member affiliated with Trident at AIU.
+The chair must be a Trident full-time faculty member or adjunct faculty member.
+The second committee member must be a Trident full-time faculty member or adjunct faculty member.
+The third committee member can be a Trident full-time faculty member, Trident adjunct faculty member, or external member who is approved by the Director.